 Most start-ups think that I will be surprised either by their lack of business knowledge or the fact that they know what to do but haven’t done it yet.
-Well, both are pretty common and broadly speaking the questions I was asked came back to five key ones:
+Well, both are pretty common and broadly speaking the questions I get asked most often came back to five key ones:

 - How do I start my business?

 - Where do I start?

 Addressing these five key questions will help you turn your business idea into reality.
 Find out how below: